Science News Writing Internship

-Science Magazine, the largest circulating weekly of basic research — founded in 1880 by Thomas Alva Edison and published by the American Association for the Advancement of Science (AAAS) — is offering an internship program for news writers.
-Science accepts applications for two 6-month periods: a winter-spring internship from January through June (deadline, September 15; selection, by mid-October) and a summer-fall internship from July through December (deadline, March 1; selection, by mid-April).
+Science Magazine, the largest circulating weekly of basic research — founded in 1880 by Thomas Alva Edison and published by the American Association for the Advancement of Science (AAAS) — offers an internship program for news writers.
+Science accepts applications for four 6-month periods: January through June, April through September, July through December, and October through March.

 Who Should Apply

-Candidates should have completed their undergraduate education or be in the senior year of college when they apply.
-They should also have an interest and preferably experience in writing about science and should be prepared to report, research, write, and edit under weekly deadlines.
-Like newspapers and news weeklies, Science covers the issues of the day, but writers also analyze technical subjects at the frontiers of research.
-Having a scientific background is advantageous but is not required.
+Applicants should have completed their undergraduate education or be in the senior year of college when they apply.
+They should also have an interest and preferably experience in writing about science for a broad (i.e. non-technical) audience, and should be prepared to report, research, write, and edit under daily deadlines.
+A background in science is preferred, but not required.
+Preference will be given to applicants who have published science journalism articles, have freelanced for or interned at other science news publications, and/or have completed a journalism or science writing program.

 What the Job Involves